 We found 11 online brokers that are appropriate for Trading Hong Kong Investment Platforms.

 The economy of Hong Kong is oriented towards the services sector.
-That's why it suffered a lot when COVID-19 first appeared in 2020.
-The economic conditions got so worse that Hong Kong's GDP contracted with a sudden rise in unemployment.
-Negative growth of such a scale was not seen in the last 60 years.
+That is why it suffered so much when COVID-19 first appeared in 2020.
+The economic conditions became extremely difficult and I remember closely following how the city’s GDP contracted while unemployment rose sharply.
+It felt like a shock to see negative growth of that magnitude, something that had not happened in about sixty years.

-For the short term, the most recent 5-year plan will bring rapid growth to the economy.
-Experts believe that this 14th '5-year plan' will help the GDP to turn from negative to positive in 2021.
-By 2021, IMF (international monetary fund) expects the GDP to rise by 5%.
-The unemployment rate may also reach the pre-pandemic levels provided the pandemic situation improves.
+For the short term, the most recent five-year plan brought new momentum to the economy.
+Experts believed that the fourteenth five-year plan would help GDP return from negative to positive territory in 2021.
+By 2021 the IMF expected GDP to rise by about five percent.
+The unemployment rate was also projected to approach pre-pandemic levels as long as the health situation kept improving.

 Even before COVID-19, Hong Kong economy was already under pressure from various negative factors such as: